irosyadi/gitbook/development/blog-markdown.md

 ***display***

 * To add another element in a list while preserving the continuity of the list...
-* indent the element four spaces like this
-* ...or add blank lines in between
+* add blank lines in between

     I need to add another paragraph below the second list item.